ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Building-a-Visual-Robot-Model-with-URDF-from-Scratch.rst

 Material Girl
 -------------

-“Alright,” I hear you say.
+"Alright," I hear you say.
-“That’s very cute, but not everyone owns a B21.
+"That's very cute, but not everyone owns a B21.
-My robot and R2D2 are not red!”
+My robot and R2D2 are not red!"
-That’s a good point.
+That's a good point.
-Let’s take a look at the material tag.
+Let's take a look at the material tag.
 `[Source: 04-materials.urdf] <https://github.com/ros/urdf_tutorial/blob/ros2/urdf/04-materials.urdf>`_

 .. code-block:: xml